behzadrigi/deliverable-arbitration-suite/DECISIONS.md

 (`AttributeError: module 'genlayer.gl' has no attribute 'block'`), so all three fields were removed.
 None of the contract's actual logic depended on timestamps, so removing them did not change any behavior.

-## Why terminal settlement and a cancellation path were added
+This limitation later shaped how the two recovery paths below were designed, since neither could rely on elapsed time.

+## Why DeliverableEscrow has two separate recovery paths

-The first submitted version of DeliverableEscrow could lock funds via `create_agreement` but had no method to actually pay the worker, refund the client, or recover funds from an agreement that never completes.
-A steward review correctly flagged this as a real gap: every deposit would stay locked forever. `release_funds` closes this gap by paying out according to the already-agreed decision, and `cancel_agreement` gives the client a way to reclaim funds if a worker never submits anything, without allowing cancellation after work has already been submitted for evaluation.
-Because `gl.block.timestamp` is unavailable in this SDK, cancellation is a state-based recovery path (available while an agreement is PENDING with no submitted evidence) rather than a time-based timeout.
+The first submitted version of DeliverableEscrow could lock funds via `create_agreement` but had no way to actually settle an agreement or recover funds if it never completed.
+A steward review correctly flagged this, and a first fix added `release_funds` (terminal settlement) and `cancel_agreement` (a pre-submission recovery path for the client).
+On resubmission, the steward correctly flagged that this was still incomplete: `cancel_agreement` only covers the case where the worker never submits anything, but does nothing for the case where evidence has already been submitted and `evaluate_deliverable` is simply never called again, or keeps failing.

+`propose_resolution` closes that second gap.
+Either the client or the worker can propose a decision and percent once evidence has been submitted; the agreement only settles once both sides have independently proposed the exact same outcome.
+Because `gl.block.timestamp` is unavailable in this SDK, a real timeout is not possible, so this is a mutual-consent recovery path instead of a time-based one: neither party can force a result alone, but the two of them together can always resolve a stuck agreement without waiting on a third party or a clock.

-## Why release_funds validates the decision/percentage combination
+## Why release_funds validates the decision/percentage combination, and why PARTIAL uses discrete buckets

-A steward review also asked that validators bind the payout percentage to the decision, rather than trusting whatever a leader proposes.
-`evaluate_deliverable` now enforces this inside the leader function itself, before a result can ever reach validator comparison or state:
+A steward review asked that validators bind the payout percentage to the decision, rather than trusting whatever a leader proposes.
+The first fix addressed this by validating the combination inside the leader function and again before state mutation, but the steward correctly pointed out that this still was not enough: validators were only comparing the `decision` field with each other, not the `percent` field, so the percentage itself was never actually agreed upon by consensus, only individually range-checked by whichever validator happened to run.

-ACCEPTED must carry percent 100, REJECTED must carry percent 0, and PARTIAL must carry a percent strictly between 1 and 99.
-A second, identical check runs again immediately before state is mutated, as defense in depth against any future code path that might bypass the leader function.
+The fix was to restrict PARTIAL to a small, fixed set of percentages (25, 50, or 75) instead of an open 0-100 range, and to make `validator_fn` require both the `decision` field and the `percent` field to match exactly between the leader's run and each validator's run.
+An open numeric range would rarely produce identical values across independent LLM calls, making genuine consensus on a specific number impractical; a small discrete set makes it realistic for independent validators to converge on the same bucket, so the payout percentage is now genuinely bound by the Equivalence Principle rather than asserted by the leader alone.

 ## Why value transfers use gl.get_contract_at(...).emit(value=...).__receive__()

-Sending native GEN out of a contract turned out to need a very specific, documented call shape.
-Several plausible-looking alternatives, including `gl.emit_transfer(address, amount)`, a bare `emit_transfer(address, amount)`, and `gl.ContractAt(address).emit_transfer(value=amount)`, all failed against the deployed SDK with AttributeError or NameError.
+Sending native GEN out of a contract needed a very specific, documented call shape.
+Several plausible-looking alternatives, including `gl.emit_transfer(address, amount)`, a bare `emit_transfer(address, amount)`,
-The pattern that actually works, confirmed against GenLayer's official SDK API reference, is to obtain a proxy for the target address with `gl.get_contract_at(address)`, attach the value with `.emit(value=amount)`, and invoke `.__receive__()`, which is the documented handler for a plain value transfer with no specific method call attached.
-This was verified end to end on GenLayer Studio: `release_funds` and `cancel_agreement` both now move real GEN between the contract and the client or worker address.

-## Why DisputeEscalation caps escalation at three stages

-An unbounded escalation process could be dragged out indefinitely by a party unwilling to accept a final answer.
-A fixed maximum of three stages guarantees that every dispute reaches a final, deterministic end state (UPHELD or OVERTURNED) in a bounded number of steps, while still giving a challenger more than one opportunity to present a stronger case.